TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 In addition to common scan, we need to encode the segments of the input sequence.
-It is done by auxiliary flags array (it can be array of booleans) having `1` at the begining of each segment and `0` on all other positions.
+It is done by auxiliary flags array (it can be array of booleans) having `1` at the beginning of each segment and `0` on all other positions.
 In our example, it would be like this:

 ```text